BlockstreamResearch/bip-frost-dkg/README.md

   `hostpubkeys`.
 - `SecretKeyError` - If the length of `hostseckey` is not 32 bytes.
 - `FaultyParticipantOrCoordinatorError` - If `hostpubkeys[i]` is not a valid
   public key for some `i`, which is indicated in the exception.
+See the documentation of the exception for further details.
 - `DuplicateHostpubkeyError` - If `hostpubkeys` contains duplicates.
 - `ThresholdError` - If `1 <= t <= len(hostpubkeys)` does not hold.
 - `OverflowError` - If `t >= 2^32` (so `t` cannot be serialized in 4 bytes).